 - Sector: Primary Education

 - Salary: £90 per day

-- Ability to deliver the work planned in accordance with the National Curriculum
+- Have the ability to deliver the work planned in accordance with the National Curriculum

-- Someone who can engage with the children, helping them foster a love of learning
+- Can engage with the children, helping them foster a love of learning

 Newly qualified teachers (NQTs) are welcomed by New Directions.